- Registered undergraduate and postgraduate students where the module allows for a resit

-If you did not get the result you were hoping for, you may be able to improve your result by taking the resit options.
+If you did not get the result you were hoping for, you may be able to improve your result by taking the resit option in August.
 Most modules with a written examination have a resit option.
 Some modules assessed by continuous assessment also allow a supplemental option over the summer.
-Resit options for a module can be checked using Course Finder.

-If you want to take the resit option, you MUST register to resit.
+Regardless of the assessment method if you want to take the resit option, you MUST register to do so.
+If you do not register a new result CANNOT be issued.

 - You should resit any module that they have not earned credits for.